G20 Policy Research Group

 Photo: Kremlin.ru, CC BY 4.0

-The “G20 Policy Research Group”, based at the German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE) accompanies the G20 process from the perspective of global development, through research, policy advice, and education.
-Furthermore, DIE takes an active role in the engagement of the T20, a group of think tanks from G20 countries, and coordinates their activities jointly with the Kiel Institute for the World Economy during the course of the German G20 presidency.
-The T20 network brings together researchers from different countries and develops concrete policy proposals.
+The “G20 Policy Research Group”, based at the German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE), accompanies the G20 process and other club governance formats such as the BRICS, MIKTA and G7 from the perspective of global sustainable development through research and policy advice.
+DIE experts take an active role in the Think20, a group of think tanks from G20 countries, and coordinates the T20 Africa Standing Group which also involves think tanks from across Africa.

 What remains of the G20 Hamburg Summit?